Print & Share (PDF) 2.0MB

-You can help keep produce safe by making wise buying decisions at the grocery store.
+You can help keep produce safe by making wise buying decisions.

-When selecting pre-cut produce — such as a half a watermelon or bagged salad greens — choose only those items that are refrigerated or surrounded by ice.
+- When buying pre-cut, bagged or packaged produce — such as half of a watermelon or bagged salad greens — choose only those items that are refrigerated or surrounded by ice.

-Bag fresh fruits and vegetables separately from meat, poultry and seafood products when packing them to take home from the market.
+- Bag fresh fruits and vegetables separately from raw meat, poultry, and seafood when packing them to take home from the market

 Proper storage of fresh produce can affect both quality and safety.

 - Store perishable fresh fruits and vegetables (like strawberries, lettuce, herbs, and mushrooms) in a clean refrigerator at a temperature of 40° F or below.
 Use a refrigerator thermometer to check!
-If you’re not sure whether an item should be refrigerated to maintain quality, ask your grocer.
+If you’re not sure whether an item should be refrigerated to keep its quality, ask your grocer.

-- Refrigerate all produce that is purchased pre-cut or peeled to maintain both quality and safety.
+- Refrigerate all produce that is purchased pre-cut or packaged .

 Separate for Safety

-Keep fruits and vegetables that will be eaten raw separate from other foods such as raw meat, poultry or seafood — and from kitchen utensils used for those products.
-Take these steps to avoid cross-contamination:
+Keep fruits and vegetables that will be eaten raw separate from raw meat, poultry, and seafood — and from kitchen utensils used for those products.

-Wash cutting boards, dishes, utensils and counter tops with soap and hot water between the preparation of raw meat, poultry and seafood products and the preparation of produce that will not be cooked.
+- Wash cutting boards, dishes, utensils, and countertops with soap and hot water between preparing raw meat, poultry, and seafood and preparing produce that will not be cooked.

 When preparing any fresh produce, begin with clean hands.
 Wash your hands for at least 20 seconds with soap and warm water before and after preparation.

 - Cut away any damaged or bruised areas on fresh fruits and vegetables before preparing and/or eating.
-Produce that looks rotten should be discarded.
+Throw away any produce that looks rotten.

-- Wash all produce thoroughly under running water before eating, cutting or cooking.
-This includes produce grown conventionally or organically at home, or purchased from a grocery store or farmer's market.
-Washing fruits and vegetables with soap or detergent or using commercial produce washes is not recommended.
+- Wash all produce thoroughly under running water before preparing and/or eating, including produce grown at home or bought from a grocery store or farmers’ market.
+Washing fruits and vegetables with soap, detergent, or commercial produce wash is not recommended.

 - Scrub firm produce, such as melons and cucumbers, with a clean produce brush.

-- Dry produce with a clean cloth towel or paper towel to further reduce bacteria that may be present.
+- After washing, dry produce with a clean cloth towel or paper towel to further reduce bacteria that may be present on the surface

 What About Pre-Washed Produce?

-Many pre-cut, bagged, or packaged produce items like lettuce are pre-washed and ready-to-eat.
-If so, it will be stated on the packaging.
-If the package indicates that the contents are pre-washed and ready-to-eat, you can use the produce without further washing.
+Many pre-cut, bagged, or packaged produce items are pre-washed and ready-to-eat.
+If so, it will be stated on the packaging, and you can use the produce without further washing.

-If you do chose to wash a product marked “pre-washed” or “ready-to-eat,” be sure that it does not come in contact with unclean surfaces or utensils.
+If you choose to wash produce marked as “pre-washed” or “ready-to-eat,” be sure that it does not come in contact with unclean surfaces or utensils.
 This will help to avoid cross contamination.